itssamuelrowe/binarystars/content/installing-and-using-java-development-tools/compiling-and-running-a-java-program.md

 Java comes with several command-line tools you can run from your console.
 The two most important are `javac`, the Java compiler used to compile a program, and `java`, the Java Virtual Machine used to run your program.
-These tools work essentially the same no matter what operating system you’re using.
+These tools work essentially the same no matter what operating system you're using.

 You can compile a program from your console using the `javac` command.